bomonike/bomonike.github.io/acronyms.md

 *	BYOK	=	Bring Your Own Key
 *	BYOIP	=	Bring Your Own IP address
 *	BYOK	=	Bring Your Own Key
+* BZ = Bravo Zulu (use by miliary to recognize the successful completion of a difficult task)

 <a name="C"></a>
 ### C